Safeguard your pet: ID tags and microchips

 Why both an ID tag and microchip?

 Having both forms of identification helps ensure that whoever finds your pet will be able to get in touch with you, whatever the circumstance might be.
-A neighbor can easily read a collar tag and, if nearby, can return your pet quickly.
-Should your pet go missing when they are not wearing their collar, a microchip provides a back up identification method.
+A neighbour can easily read a collar tag and, if nearby, can return your pet quickly.
+Should your pet go missing when they are not wearing their collar, or the collar falls off in their escape adventure, a microchip provides a back up identification method.
 In the event that your pet is stolen with the intention of re-sale, a microchip offers irrefutable proof of your ownership.

 Even if you have an indoor pet, having proper identification is crucial in case of an emergency.